British Columbia Intervention

 - Although about 1 in 6 Canadians has used an illicit drug other than cannabis in their lifetime, few have used these drugs during the past year.
 Past-year rates are generally 1% or less.

-- Both lifetime and past-year use of illicit substances other than cannabis is highest among men and those aged 18-24.
+- Both lifetime and past-year use of illicit substances other than cannabis are highest among men and those aged 18-24.

 - It is not uncommon for drug traffickers involved in conspiracies to import cocaine, Ecstasy, and liquid cannabis resin to also control various marijuana grow installations in Canada.